Of all the people, in all the world,

 Poetry Corner

-Today’s poem comes from a place I found myself in several years back.
+This poem came from a place I found myself in several years back.
 We have these moments—these tests in our lives that make us wonder if we’re ever going to find a way through.
 Without getting too personal, I was at a point with my health where doctors had given up trying to figure out what was wrong.
 Sent home from the ER, I spent a very long night on the floor with unbelievable pain, having a reluctant conversation.
 It was a good start.

 For more poems, you can find a collection of them at In Verse.